 Hence, CL is the only paradigm which force us to deal with an higher and realistic time-scale where data (and tasks) becomes available only during time, we have no access to previous perception data and it’s imperative to build on top of previously learned knowledge.

 On the terminology

-What I’ve described under the name of Continuous Learning is now a fast emerging topic in AI which have been often branded as Lifelong Learning or Continual Learning and it’s not well consolidated yet.
+What I’ ve described under the name of Continual Learning is now a fast emerging topic in AI which have been often branded as Lifelong Learning or Continuous Learning and it’s not well consolidated yet.

 The term “Lifelong Learning” has been around for years in the AI community, but prevalently used in areas far away from the field of Deep Learning.
 This is why more people would go for a modern term like “Continuous” or “Continual Learning” targeting specifically Deep Learning algorithms.

-I personally love (and go in my papers for) “Continuous Learning” since it focuses and makes explicit the idea to never stop learning.
+I personally love (and used in my papers ) “Continuous Learning” since it focuses and makes explicit the idea of a smooth and continuous adaptation process that never stops.
 The distinction with Continual is subtle but important as beautifully put in Oxford Dictionaries:

 Both can mean roughly “without interruption” […] however, Continuous is much more prominent in this sense and, unlike Continual, can be used to refer to space as well as time […].
 Continual, on the other hand, typically means ‘happening frequently, with intervals between’ […].

-Even though, current research focuses on rigid task sequences problems where we actually stop learning at the end of each task , I find Continuous Learning would become much more suitable in the long term with the developments of algorithms which can deal with a continuous stream of perception data like the real world.
+Even though, current research focuses on rigid task sequences problems where we actually stop learning at the end of each task , I find Continuous Learning would be much more appropriate in the long term with the developments of algorithms which can deal with a continuous stream of perception data like the real world.